Sona-Fathima12/VSDIAT-openlane/README.md

 ## Timing threshold definitions

 When analyzing timing in digital circuits, we use something called timing threshold definitions to understand key points on a waveform.
-For example, when a signal is rising or falling, we don't measure the entire transition — instead, we look at certain percentage points.
-For slew rate (how fast a signal changes), we define points like Slew_low_rise_thr and Slew_low_fall_thr, which are usually around 20–30% of the voltage swing, and Slew_high_rise_thr and Slew_high_fall_thr, which are around 70–80%.
+For example, when a signal is rising or falling, we don't measure the entire transition  instead, we look at certain percentage points.
+For slew rate (how fast a signal changes), we define points like Slew_low_rise_thr and Slew_low_fall_thr, which are usually around 20 to 30% of the voltage swing and Slew_high_rise_thr and Slew_high_fall_thr, which are around 70 to80%.
 These points help calculate how quickly a signal rises or falls.

 ![image](https://github.com/user-attachments/assets/fa86e5bc-c918-443d-bd61-50ed8c16131a)
 ![image](https://github.com/user-attachments/assets/aa7be48d-0fa7-494c-9bd7-e7347028a3d6)